 Simple Checklist for Safety Before Each Lawn Mowing

 - Remove sticks, rocks, toys, and other obstructions before mowing

 - Remove people and pets from the mowing area

-- Ensure ROPS bar is in upright position
+- Ensure the ROPS bar is in an upright position

 - Seatbelt works

-- Make sure blades are not damaged and cracked allowing for a piece of blade to break off and eject from mower deck.
+- Make sure blades are not damaged and cracked allowing for a piece of the blade to break off and eject from the mower deck.
 Read more about mower blade inspections here.

 What Age Should a Child Start Mowing the Lawn?

 The American Academy of Pediatrics recommends children should be at least 12 years old to operate a walk-behind push mower.
 The organization recommends children be at least 16 years old to operate a riding mower.